Welcome to post two of the Healthy Eating Habits series! If you missed part one, you can catch up here: [Is Your Coffee Toxic?]

 - confections

 I had no idea Red No. 40 could be in protein powders and dairy products.
-It is so important to read the label for anything you purchase!
+Consequently, this is why it is so important to read the label for anything you purchase!

 Health Risks